juxt/yada/dev/resources/examples/PathParameter.md

-The path in the URI is `/PathParameter/1234`.
-Let's assume that our routing library has extracted the account number (`1234`) and provided it in the Ring request's `:route-params` entry :-
+Let's assume the path in the request URI is `/PathParameter/1234`.
+Let's also assume that our routing library has extracted the account number (`1234`) and provided it in the Ring request's `:route-params` entry :-

 ```clojure
 {